znhskzj/grid-trading-plan-calculator/README.md

 If you encounter any problems, please file an issue along with a detailed description.

 ## Changelog

+### Version 1.3.5 (August 3, 2024)
+- Major code refactoring for improved modularity and maintainability
+- Separated GUI, calculation logic, and configuration management into distinct modules
+- Enhanced error handling and logging throughout the application
+- Improved type hinting for better code readability and IDE support
+- Prepared structure for future API integrations
+- Updated build process to accommodate new modular structure

 ### Version 1.3.4 (August 2, 2024)
 - Code Structure Optimization: Reorganized function order for improved clarity and logical structure.